huggingface/blog/vertex-colored-to-textured-mesh.md

 ## The Short Version

 Install the [InstantTexture](https://github.com/dylanebert/InstantTexture) library for easy conversion.

-For a detailed explanation, see [The Long Version](#the-long-version) below.
+This is a small library we wrote that implements the steps described in [The Long Version](#the-long-version) below.

 ```bash
 pip install git+https://github.com/dylanebert/InstantTexture